 In connection with Dr. O'Neill's appointment as our chief executive officer, we entered into an employment offer letter with him, dated April 13, 2022 (the "O'Neill Offer Letter").
 The O'Neill Offer Letter provides for an initial annual base salary of \$625,000 and an annual initial target bonus equal to 60% of his base salary, which amounts may be adjusted at the discretion of the Board.
-In addition, as contemplated by the O'Neill Offer Letter, the Board granted Dr. O'Neill (i) an option to purchase 950,209 shares of our common stock, which vest as to 25% of the shares underlying the option on June 2, 2023, and vests as to an additional 2.0833% of the shares underlying the option at the end of each successive month following such date until June 2, 2026, and has an exercise price of \$11.54 per share, which was the closing price of our common stock on the date of grant, (ii) a restricted stock unit award for 86,655 shares of our common stock, which vests as to one-fourth of the shares on June 2, 2023 and vests as to one-fourth of the shares on each June 2 thereafter until June 2, 2026; and (iii) a performance-based restricted stock unit award for 216,637 shares of our common stock, which vests as to one-third of the shares on the achievement of certain research and development and business development milestones set by the Compensation Committee, but in no event earlier than June 2, 2023, the one-year anniversary of the grant date.
-Dr. O'Neill is also entitled to severance benefits in accordance with the Severance Plan, provided that pursuant to the O'Neill Offer Letter, (i) he will be entitled receive a pro rata annual bonus upon a non-change of control termination and (ii) a non-change of control termination is defined as a termination of employment by us without cause or by Dr. O'Neill for good reason (with cause and good reason as defined in the Severance Plan) which occurs more than three months prior to or twelve months following a change of control (as defined in the Severance Plan) and a change of control termination shall be defined as a termination of employment by us or by Dr. O'Neill for good reason which occurs three months prior to or twelve months following a change of control.
+In addition, as contemplated by the O'Neill Offer Letter, the Board granted Dr. O'Neill (i) an option to purchase 950,209 shares of our common stock, which vest as to 25% of the shares underlying the option on June 2, 2023, and vests as to an additional 2.0833% of the shares underlying the option at the end of each successive month following such date until June 2, 2026, and has an exercise price of \$11.54 per share, which was the closing price of our common stock on the date of grant, (ii) a restricted stock unit award for 86,655 shares of our common stock, which vests as to one-fourth of the shares on each June 2 thereafter until June 2, 2026; and (iii) a performance-based restricted stock unit award for 216,637 shares of our common stock, which vests as to one-third of the shares on the achievement of certain research and development and business development milestones set by the Compensation Committee, but in no event earlier than June 2, 2023, the one-year anniversary of the grant date.
+Dr. O'Neill is also entitled to severance benefits in accordance with the Severance Plan, provided that pursuant to the O'Neill Offer Letter, (i) he will be entitled receive a pro rata annual bonus upon a non-change of control termination and (ii) a non-change of control termination is defined as a termination of employment by us without cause or by Dr. O'Neill for good reason (with cause and good reason as defined in the Severance Plan) which occurs more than three months prior to or twelve months following a change of control (as defined in the Severance Plan) and a change of control.

-Robertson Offer Letter
+Lucera Offer Letter